Quantipy/quantipy/docs/API/sites/doc_overview/data_preparation.rst

 ...         lists in logical statements are themselves a form of shorthand ...         and this will ultimately be interpreted as:
 ...         {key: {default: has_any(list)}}.
+...     append : bool, default=False
+...
+Should the new recodd data be appended to items already found ...         in series?
+If False, data from series (where found) will ...         overwrite whatever was found for that item in ds1 instead.
+...     intersect : logical statement, default=None
+...
+If a logical statement is given here then it will be used as an ...         implied intersection of all logical conditions given in the ...         mapper.
+...     initialize : str or np.NaN, default=None
+...
+If not None, a copy of the data named column will be used to ...         populate the target column before the recode is performed.
+...
+Alternatively, initialize can be used to populate the target ...         column with np.NaNs (overwriting whatever may be there) prior ...         to the recode.
+...     fillna : int, default=None
+...
+If not None, the value passed to fillna will be used on the ...         recoded series as per pandas.Series.fillna().
 ...
 ...
 Returns
 ...     -------